dandeliongold/mcp-decent-sampler-drums/docs/workflows.md

    - Generate groups with your configured settings
    - Create or update the .dspreset file
    - Test in Decent Sampler by double clicking to open or using the preset browser in the app.
+   - Test in Decent Sampler by double clicking to open or using the preset browser in the app.